getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

 When placing widgets into unmarked boxes and relying solely on proper sorting, we face difficulties if someone mixes them all together in a container.
-In such cases having labelled boxes becomes crucial, or else we would need to open up each box to identify it's contents.
+In such cases having labelled boxes becomes crucial, or else we would need to open up each box to identify its contents.
 It gets even more challenging when the widgets in the boxes are very hard to tell apart reliably.
 This is exactly the problem we have with JavaScript files today.
-They really come in two
+They come in two
 varieties: minified and non-minified.
 We have [heuristics to tell them apart](https://github.com/mitsuhiko/might-be-minified) but they are often inaccurate.
-Alas there are situations where we it comes in very handy to be able to discern between these.
+Alas, there are situations where it comes in very handy to be able to discern between these.

 ## Self-Identifying